Research output per year

 Documentation practices in ECE Ed Doctorate awarded 2019, The University of Sheffield, supervised by Professor Elizabeth Wood and Dr Liz Chesworth ‘What forms of Material-Discursive Intra-Action are generated through Documentation Practices in Early Childhood Education? http://etheses.whiterose.ac.uk/id/eprint/2458

 My current research focuses on documentation practices through posthuman, feminist materialism and post qualitative theories.
-I have research interests in affective theories, emotions and teacher-child-parent relationships.
+I have research interests in affective theories, emotions and resistance to dominant discourses.

 Research Group(s)